Samsung 24 SSD Raid Viral Marketing

 How do you create buzz on the Internet?
 One of the most successful ways is a viral marketing campaign.
-Samsung thought of a great way of promoting their new 256GB MLC Solid State Drives.
+Samsung thought of a great way of promoting the company's new 256GB MLC Solid State Drives.

-They decided to create an uber-geeky computer system powered by 24 of their SSDs in Raid mode and show the video of the powerful hardware setup on YouTube.
+The company decided to create an uber-geek computer system powered by 24 of their SSDs in Raid mode and show the video of the powerful hardware setup on YouTube and what it can do.

 24 drives equals a total storage of 6 Terabytes.
 The other system specs are as impressive.
 They added a combination of two Intel 3.2GHz QX9775 Quad-Core cpus, two ATI Radeon HD 4870 X2 cards, 4GB of 800MHz FB-DIMM DDR2 SDRAM, two Corsair HX1000W power supply units, an Adaptec 5 Series RAID card, an Areca 1680ix-24 RAID card and of course the 24 256GB MLC Solid State Drives.